Fictional characters who are fashion icons

 It is impossible to talk about stylish characters without mentioning Carrie Bradshaw, Is not it?
 The character, played by Sarah Jessica Parker, became a fashion reference with her ladylike dresses and their fancy coats.

 And the best thing is that, even though it’s a 1998 series, the episodes are available on HBO Max with a plus!
-In late 2021, it was released “And Just Like That“, a new chapter of Sex and The City.
+At the end of 2021, it was released “And Just Like That”, a new chapter of Sex and The City.
 In other words, the series has a reunion like that!

 Andy Sachs (The Devil Wears Prada)

 Of course, in a movie like “The Devil Wears Prada”, in which the focus is precisely on the fashion world, the looks couldn’t be anything less than wonderful, right?
-And in that sense, Anne Hathaway’s character stands out, especially after her “transformation” throughout the story.
+And, in this sense, Anne Hathaway’s character stands out, especially after her “transformation” throughout history.
 Among the pieces used by Andy, we can highlight the trench coats and blazers always stylish and from very renowned brands.

 Rachel Green(Friends)